pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 pulumi destroy
 ```

-Providers supported so far include:

-* Docker (locally)
-* Runpod.io GPU Cloud
-* Azure Container Instances
+There's currently [a bug](https://github.com/pulumiverse/katwalk/issues/9) in the code that does not return the fully-qualified domain name (FQDN) from Runpod for your chatbot instance.
+To get the FQDN (referenced later in this post as `RUNPOD_FQDN`), you'll need to log into Runpod and [retrieve that information](https://www.runpod.io/console/pods).

-### 5. Build the Katwalk Container
+### 5. Build the Katwalk container

 While there are many other ways to orchestrate ML services in the cloud and locally, in this project we are taking ownership of the full application and infrastructure story.
-In fact, all 3 supported providers use the same container image to serve the LlaMa LLM API Service, and you can build it yourself just like this:
+In fact, all three supported providers use the same container image to serve the LlaMa LLM API Service, and you can build it yourself just like this:

 ```bash
 # Set image build to True